How to create a chart from a CSV file

 1. Open InstaCharts

-Login to your InstaCharts account if you plan on sharing your data and interactive chart with others.
+Login to your InstaCharts account if you plan on sharing your data or interactive chart with others.
 Use the demo to try InstaCharts without signing up, or if you don’t need to save and share your chart.

 2. Upload your spreadsheet

 On the Data tab, check that the spreadsheet was uploaded correctly.
 We recommend having the column names across the first row of the CSV file, then data in every row after that.
-InstaCharts will fill in empty spots where necessary, but any text in a column otherwise full of numbers causes the column to be treated as text instead of numeric, which affects charting.

 3. Edit your chart